garysheng/faithwalk-os/christian-ontology_executive-summary.md

 Evil rarely asks for your soul upfront.
 It asks for your silence, your compromise, your comfort with injustice.
 Most people drift into complicity rather than choosing it outright.

+Christians are not called to be passive in the face of evil—we're called to actively resist and make Satan's work as difficult as possible. *[See: Make Satan Struggle](principles/make-satan-struggle.md) for understanding how to courageously confront corruption rather than accepting comfortable compromise.*

 For practical steps to disentangle from cultural systems—and from relationships and rhythms that keep you compromised—*[see: Sever Your Ties With Modern Culture](principles/sever-your-ties-with-modern-culture.md).*

 ## The Two Masters Problem